nicinabox/glances/README.md

 ## Tile Anatomy

-A tile may be either a function or an object and include the following keys:
+A tile is an object and structured like the following:

-* id
-* title
-* value
-* moreInfo
-* color
-* position
-* display (see Tile Layouts below)

-Example:

 ```javascript
 var state = {